-The Temple and Shrine of The Fox Gods, Toyokawa Inari
+The Temple of The Fox Gods, Toyokawa Inari

-Toyokawa Inari is considered one of Japan’s Big Three Inari Shrines, along with Kyoto’s Fushimi Inari and the Yutoku Inari Shrine in Saga Prefecture.
+Toyokawa Inari is considered one of Japan’s Big Three Inari Temples, along with Kyoto’s Fushimi Inari and the Yutoku Inari Temple in Saga Prefecture.
 Established in 1441 by the monk Tokai Geki, the Toyokawa Inari is a paradox.
 It is both a Sodo sect Buddhist Temple, as well as a Shinto Shrine, dedicated to Inari Okami, the god of fertility, rice and agriculture, industry and worldly success.
 If that’s not enough, it is also dedicated to the god of foxes.
-In fact, there are literally thousands of stone foxes and carvings located throughout the picturesque1,272 hectare precincts.
+In fact, there are literally thousands of stone foxes and carvings located throughout the picturesque 1,272 hectare precincts.